World Darts Championship: Who to watch at Alexandra Palace and will there be any shocks?

 On Wednesday evening, Van Gerwen takes on the winner of the match between Niels Zonneveld and Lewy Williams.

-'Mighty Mike' may not be No 1, but he's playing better than anyone else in the field heading to Ally Pally.
+'Mighty Mike' may not be No 1 anymore, but he's playing better than anyone else in the field heading to Ally Pally.

 The 33-year-old has won four major titles in 2022 and claims he has nothing to prove as he looks to further cement